-Raewyn is actively involved in her family’s agribusiness interests in Cromwell and Southland.
+Raewyn is actively involved in her family’s agribusiness interests in Otago.
 She has been a passionate advocate for rural NZ and farming for 30 years, with a focus on helping young people and mentoring farming women who want to spread their wings into off farm paid work.

 Raewyn sees herself as a Jill of all trades, with strong financial acumen.